Trevor Boyd (PhD, P.Geo.): Senior Project Geologist

 [precious metals, base metals, magmatic sulphides, uranium]

-Rory Krocker graduated with a B.Sc. from the University of Manitoba in 2007 and has over 10 years of experience ranging from grassroots exploration through to advanced projects, and an understanding of the government mine permitting process.
-Rory has supervised numerous exploration projects including diamond drilling programs, core logging, geological mapping, geophysical surveys, soil sampling programs, metallurgical studies, environmental assessment studies, database management, and writing technical reports.
+Rory Krocker graduated with a B.Sc. from the University of Manitoba in 2007 and has over 11 years of experience ranging from grassroots exploration through to advanced project management.
+He has experience in managing mining claims and in the government mine permitting process.
+Rory has supervised all aspects of numerous exploration projects including diamond drilling programs, core logging, geological mapping, geophysical surveys, soil sampling programs, metallurgical studies, environmental assessment studies, database management, and the writing of technical reports.
 He is competent in the use of ArcGIS and MapInfo, producing drill hole cross-sections using Datamine, and 3D modelling using GEOVIA GEMS software.
 Rory’s primary language is English with a working knowledge of French.

 Monica McCullough (H.B.A., B.Ed., M.Sc.): Geologist